Uniqueness of normalized ground states for NLS models: Introduction

-Step 1 plays an important role in showing step 2.
+0.1in In our applications, step 1 plays an important role in showing step 2.
 If $\partial_\lambda |u_\lambda|_2=0$ for some $\lambda$, $v_\lambda$ is sign-changing.
 By step 1, $v_\lambda$ exactly changes sign once.
 Then we can derive a contradiction.
 In order to prove step 1, we will show the following properties

 Taking into account a combination of the local and global properties of the solutions, we were able to develop a general approach by providing all the details in two concrete examples.
 The first example, Eq \eqref{eq1.1}, has been playing a crucial role in nonlinear optics.
 Note that $(\text{H}1)$ and $(\text{H}2)$ imply that $v_\lambda=\frac{d }{d \lambda}u_\lambda$ changes sign at most once in $r$ (see Lemma \ref{lemB.1}).
-The latter is critical to reach our goal. $(\text{H}2)$ can be replaced/weakned when dealing with PDEs on bounded domains.
+The latter is critical to reach our goal. $(\text{H}2)$ can be replaced/weakened when dealing with PDEs on bounded domains.
 For the class of PDEs given by \eqref{eq1.2}, we will assume $(\text{H}2^{'}):$ $v_\lambda(r)<0$ in the neighborhood of a certain $r$ when $\frac{d}{d \lambda}|v_\lambda|_2=0$. $(\text{H}1)$ and $(\text{H}2^{'})$ also imply that $v_\lambda$ changes sign exactly ones (see Proof of Lemma \ref{lemD.2}).
 This approach seems more appropriate when one deals with situations on bounded domains.
 Let us point out that we believe that this method is only valid for local operators.
 However, it has the considerable advantage of not requiring the boundedness of the energy from below.
 Therefore, it can address all the regimes (subcritical, critical, and supercritical).

-We now introduce another new and self-contained approach that will enable us to prove the monotonicity of the branch of solutions as well as the uniqueness of the normalized ground states.
+We now introduce another new and self-contained approach that will enable us to prove the uniqueness of normalized ground states.